How Do I Set Up House Utilities When I Move?

 Step 1: Create a moving utilities checklist

-Put together a list of all utilities that need to be turned on at your new home, as well as your existing utilities, which will need to be shut off when the big day comes.
+When all of your utility bills are set up under your name and financial information, you might be wondering: How do I move?
+It can feel overwhelming, but putting together a list of all utilities that need to be turned on at your new home can help.
+You should also make a list of your existing utilities, which will need to be shut off when the big day comes.
 You’ll want to include contact info for your utility providers (new and old) and your exact move-in and move-out date.

 Step 2: Contact your existing utility providers